 - Turn on the waffle iron to heat.

-- Combine flour, baking soda and powder, cinnamon and salt in a mixing bowl.
+- Combine flour, oats, baking powder and soda, cinnamon and salt in a mixing bowl.

-- Add the wet ingredients to the dry and fold until just combined.
-Don't overwork the batter.
-Less is more.
+- Add the wet ingredients to the dry and fold until almost combined.
+Fold in the grated apple and continue mixing until just combined.
+Don't overwork the batter you you'll end up with rubbery waffles.

 - Allow the batter to sit for 5 minutes.